Special Education and Mental Health

 Another helpful resource is the Center for Parent Information and Resources, which includes a Spanish language FAQ at https://www.parentcenterhub.org/iep-overview/#

-School Age Family and Community Engagement (FACE) Centers
+Learn about the School Age Family and Community Engagement (FACE) Centers

 The New York State Education Department (NYSED) Office of Special Education (OSE) has created a network, called the OSE Educational Partnership, focused on enhancing services and supports for students with disabilities ages birth to 21.
 The network utilizes an intensive team approach to technical assistance and professional development.
 As members of a regional team, the School Age Family and Community Engagement (FACE) Centers and the Early Childhood FACE Centers, provide direct training and support to families, approved preschool and school-age programs, public schools and districts, and community partners.
 Through their work, the FACE Centers: